The other, called tropical astrology, is practiced in the Americas, Europe, Australia, and parts of Africa. We could call it “Western” astrology.

 Disagreement--not great--exists about exactly when the tropical and sidereal zodiacs coincided.
 It sponsored two main, slightly different conversion factors for going from tropical to sidereal positions and vice versa.
 The one I use is named the Fagan-Bradley, and also the Fagan-Allen, SVP (Sinetic Vernal Point).

-Since separation between zodiacs occurred in small increments over a long period of time, consequences of their divergence has been subtle.
+Since separation between zodiacs occurred in small increments over a long period of time, consequences of their divergence have been subtle.
 If an astrologer lived to age 70, additional separation between the zodiacs during his lifetime was only about 58 minutes and 20 seconds--not even a whole degree.
 People cannot perceive such a slight difference with their senses.

 Why It Is Difficult to Evaluate the Difference Between Zodiacs

-Tradition and habit--inertia in both systems--however, are not the only reasons impartial examination of tropical versus sidereal astrology has not occurred.
+Tradition and habit—inertia—in both systems, however, are not the only reasons impartial examination of tropical versus sidereal astrology has not occurred.
 Another, major reason exists.

 Astrology everywhere appears to produce three main types of astrologers.
 One type consistently bases his astrology on principles of planets, houses, and signs.
 I suspect he is more left- than right-brained, and is more scientific.
 A second type is psychic, and might be considered more right- than left-brained.
 Looking at the chart he gets, from somewhere, information about the individual.
 The third type is intuitive, and closer to right- and left-brained.
 He works with astrology as mandala, as pattern, but his inferences from it are based on astrological principles.